By Frank Rotering | December 22, 2022

 IT FALSIFIES THE UNFCCC OBJECTIVE

-Until a few years ago the media, climate scientists, and educational institutions spread this distortion by simply claiming that the emissions-reductions story is consistent with UNFCCC Article 2.
+Until a few years ago the media, climate scientists, and educational institutions spread this falsehood by simply asserting that the emissions-reductions story is consistent with UNFCCC Article 2.
 This changed in 2018, when a major Canadian university, in a video series on climate change, told an outright lie about the objective.
 The narrator stated that, "... the ultimate goal [of the agreement] was to stabilize GHG emissions at a level that would prevent dangerous climate change."
 Later that year The Atlantic magazine repeated this falsehood.
-Shockingly, The New York Times did the same in 2021, and The Guardian followed in 2022.
+The New York Times did the same in 2021, and The Guardian followed in 2022.
 For details on this extraordinary media dishonesty see my post, "Black is White: Climate Deception becomes Orwellian".

 IT IGNORES THE DURATION OF THE TEMPERATURE ANOMALY

 The falsification of UNFCCC Article 2 shifted the world's attention from safe GHG concentrations to reduced emissions.
-This permitted concentrations to soar far above their safe levels, resulting in a temperature anomaly that has now reached 1.2°C. The standard story maintains that the global temperature will stabilize when emissions hit net-zero, thereby solving the climate crisis.
+This permitted concentrations to rise far above their safe levels, resulting in a temperature anomaly that has now reached 1.2°C. The standard story maintains that the global temperature will stabilize when emissions hit net-zero, thereby solving the climate crisis.

 IT ADDRESSES ONLY 2% OF THE TEMPERATURE ANOMALY